-Mr. Atha has the following certification:
+Mr. Atha has the following certifications:

-Certified Inspector General Auditor (CIGA)
+- Certified Inspector General Auditor (CIGA) - Certified Inspector General Investigator (CIGI)

 He has a Bachelor of Finance Degree from the University of West Florida in Pensacola, Florida.
 Mr. Atha originally joined the Pinellas County Clerk of the Circuit Court and Comptroller in 2001.
 He spent almost 4 years as Probate Auditor in the Probate Division conducting audits and reviews of guardianships in the Florida Sixth Judicial Circuit Court of Pinellas County.
 Next, he spent 11 years with the Pinellas County Economic Development where he conducted research to support the growth of businesses and industries within the County.
-Mr. Atha currently has one year experience with the Pinellas County Clerk of the Circuit Court and Comptroller Division of Inspector General.
+Mr. Atha currently has two years of experience with the Pinellas County Clerk of the Circuit Court and Comptroller, Division of Inspector General.
 Mr. Atha is a member of the following organizations: